History of Texas (1845–1860)

 In 1845, the Republic of Texas was annexed to the United States of America, becoming the 28th U.S. state.
 Border disputes between the new state and Mexico, which had never recognized Texas independence and still considered the area a renegade Mexican state, led to the Mexican–American War (1846–1848).
 When the war concluded, Mexico relinquished its claim on Texas, as well as other regions in what is now the southwestern United States.

 Texas' annexation as a state that tolerated slavery had caused tension in the United States among slave states and those that did not allow slavery.
 The tension was partially defused with the Compromise of 1850, in which Texas ceded some of its territory to the federal government to become non-slave-owning areas but gained El Paso.

 Annexation

 The Republic of Texas had formed in 1836, after breaking away from Mexico in the Texas Revolution.
 The following year, an ambassador from Texas approached the United States about the possibility of becoming an American state.
 Fearing a war with Mexico, which did not recognize Texas independence, the United States declined the offer.
 In 1844, James K. Polk was elected the United States president after promising to annex Texas.
 Before he assumed office, the outgoing president, John Tyler, entered negotiations with Texas.
 On February 26, 1845, six days before Polk took office, the U.S. Congress approved the annexation.
 The Texas legislature approved annexation in July 1845 and constructed a state constitution.
 In October, Texas residents approved the annexation and the new constitution, and Texas was officially inducted into the United States on December 29, 1845.

+Constitution of 1845

+The Constitution of 1845 is Texas' first state constitution.
+It is created with the influence of the Constitution of Louisiana and the previous Constitution of the Republic of Texas.
+Notable members such as José Antonio Navarro helped write the Constitution of 1845, which helped ensure Tejanos' voting rights.
+Due to the heavy influences of Jacksonian beliefs, the Constitution greatly discouraged the creation of companies and outright banning of banks.
+It has numerous policies on agriculture and included protection of homesteads.
+With Texas being a slave state, the Constitution has regulations on freeing slaves, as it states that only with special permission from the state government can an African American slave be free.
+Daniel Webster thought it to be the best state constitution of his time for its simplicity, and it is still considered to be the most popular Texas Constitution.
+The only amendment to this constitution was about government offices being elected by the people, not appointed by other government officers, in 1850.
+The Constitution also supported public education, as 10% of all state taxes are directed to the funding of public schools.